sparsity-xyz/nova-kms/docs/architecture.md

 Payload format is simple JSON.

 > Note: The KMS **does not trust client-provided App IDs**.
 It derives `appId`
-> from the attested TEE wallet via NovaAppRegistry.
+> from the PoP-identified TEE wallet via NovaAppRegistry.
 If a header is provided,
 > it must match.
 >
 > **No trusted middleboxes**: the enclave application does not trust any proxy